skip to main | skip to sidebar

 Michelle Nicholasen

-I am a mother of five children, now aged 7, 8, 8, 8, and 11.
+I am a mother of five children, now aged 10, 11, 11, 11, and 14.
 This blog is inspired by the book I wrote with Barbara O'Neal, the Educational Director of Arlington Children's Center.
 But the blog's main purpose is to share creative ideas for managing the wacky, frustrating, often irrational behaviors of little kids.
+The blog is growing with my children, so the issues I am writing about today reflect the development of tweens and teens.

 View my complete profile